Las Vegas Document - First week prep

 Then make a folder for each week.
 Label with the week, class date and location.

 4) Make your image selections for the week.
-You will turn in 10 images a week in Canvas.
+You will turn in 10 images a week in Canvas (no Watermark) and upload your work to the Flickr group (include watermark).

 5) All images must be Edited/processed